Information-theoretic principle of emergent 1-form symmetries: Emergent 1-form symmetries and long-range entanglement: Illustrative example of product states

-which evaluates to 1 for $\theta\in [0, \pi/2)$ and evaluates to 1/2 at $\theta = \pi/2$.
-Therefore, the 1-form symmetry is lost and has a transition at $\theta = \pi/2$, as illustrated in Fig.~\ref{fig:productstate}a.
-Crucially, the Hamiltonian $H(\theta)$ remains gapped for all $\theta$; the loss of the 1-form symmetry is thus not a quantum phase transition.
+A crucial observation is that the Hamiltonian $H(\theta)$ remains gapped for all $\theta$; the loss of the 1-form symmetry is thus not a quantum phase transition.
 However, the absence of this symmetry coincides with an abrupt change in the entanglement pattern of the post-measurement states once the 1-form symmetry charges are measured and the state is projected onto each charge configuration $\pmb{m}$.
 When $\theta < \pi/2$, a typical charge configuration satisfies $2|K|/L \approx r <1$ as $L\rightarrow\infty$.
 Here, $r/2$ is the average number of 1's in a sampled bitstring from the state $\ket{\phi}$.
 It follows that the projected state converges to a product state $\left(\prod_{i\in K}X_i\right)\ket{00\cdots 0}$.
 While at $\theta = \pi/2$, the 1-form symmetry is absent and the post-measurement state takes a form similar to the Greenberger–Horne–Zeilinger (GHZ) state with long-range entanglement.
 Thus, the presence or absence of the 1-form symmetry is reflected by the distinct entanglement structures of the post-measurement states after measuring the contractible generators $Z_iZ_{i+1}$.